corrode/corrode.github.io/content/blog/simple/index.md

 Rust programmers tend to be very clever.
 Too clever for their own good at times.
+Let me be the first to admit that I am guilty of that myself.

 We love to stretch Rust to its limits.
 After all, this is Rust!